chipsalliance/firrtl-spec/spec.md

 Externally defined modules are modules whose implementation is not provided in the current circuit.
 Only the ports and name of the externally defined module are specified in the circuit.
-An externally defined module may include, in order, an optional *defname* which sets the name of the external module in the resulting Verilog, zero or more name--value *parameter* statements, and zero or more *ref* statements indicating the resolved paths of the module's exported references.
+An externally defined module may include, in order, an optional *defname* which sets the name of the external module in the resulting Verilog, zero or more name--value *parameter* statements.
 Each name--value parameter statement will result in a value being passed to the named parameter in the resulting Verilog.
-Every port or port sub-element of reference type must have exactly one `ref`{.firrtl} statement.

 The widths of all externally defined module ports must be specified.
 Width inference, described in [@sec:width-inference], is not supported for externally defined module ports.